jeremyrrose/card_catalog/README.md

 |Day 6| Deploy to GitHub | Incomplete

 ## Project Description
-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+Use this section to describe your first project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 ## Google Sheet
 Include link to your google sheet here.
 Here is the URL [Suresh had used in class](https://docs.google.com/spreadsheets/d/1orcguDZd5ux2TfV5lf-E2z0xPQDT6FV69W4DIYdP2J0/edit?usp=sharing)